mariusvrstr/Python-SCD-ETL/README.md

 - [X] Archive file when completed
 - [X] Fail if start date already exist (First remove can't have duplicates)
 - [ ] Check client account that the chain is healthy (a) instances are not longer than X from each other and that (b) there are no missing chains from the first to last entry
+- [ ] Add stage item process_status, for batches in READY status get all pending items x at a time then mark batch as complete